Could Sleep Apnea Be Taking Years Off Your Life?

 There are three types of sleep apnea:

-- Central Sleep Apnea (CSA) happens when the brain doesn't send proper signals to the muscles controlling breathing.
+• Central sleep apnea (CSA) happens when the brain doesn't send proper signals to the muscles to control breathing.

 According to the American Sleep Apnea Association, it's estimated that 22 million Americans suffer from sleep apnea.
 However, the majority remain undiagnosed and untreated.

 This prevalence underscores the importance of understanding sleep apnea.
-It's not just a personal health issue, but a significant public health concern.
+It is not just a personal health issue but a significant public health concern.

 The Link Between Sleep Apnea and Life Expectancy